Gabriel Morency: Departure from HSR

 In late October 2009, Morency was suspended indefinitely for being intoxicated on air.
 On November 3, 2009, Morency's superiors announced that he was let go by Score Media.

 Morency Sports

 Following his departure from HSR, Morency announced he was launching MorencySports.com.
 Sports Rage aired live Monday to Friday from 10 P.M. to 12 A.M. via webcast.
 Other shows on the site included Gametime Decisions, MMA Meltdown and Avry's Sports Show.

 FNTSY Sports Network

 Morency is now hosting multiple shows on the network, including Game Time Decisions, which include bets and DraftKings picks, and Morency Unfiltered.
 In October 2018, he began hosting the morning show Carton and Friends after Craig Carton took a leave of absence from the station.
 Morency began hosting The Morning After in November 2018.

 In August 2017, he began doing late night content on SBRpicks.com a subsidiary of Costa Rican sportsbook news and information company SBRforum.com.
 He is also featured on Sunday for NFL commentary with Donnie Rightside and Jeff "The Big Man on Campus" Nadu.

+As of 2026, Morency is co-hosting a show called Gametime Decisions with Kevin Walsh on the Sportsgrid Network.